FiziQaiser/InstaX1000/README.md

-Here’s the updated `README.md` with the updated title:

----

 # 🖼️ InstaX1000: AI Image Captioning for Instagram

 An intelligent agent that generates captions for images using AI and uploads them to Instagram with just an image URL and a caption.
 Built using the powerful [Upstreet.ai USDK](https://docs.upstreet.ai/), this project leverages advanced agent-based development to simplify and automate social media management.